rkuralev/mvg-departures/README.md

 ## Notes to implementation
 * Udacity Android Developer course was the main source of information for me
 * Jackson is used for JSON parsing and HttpOk3 for making HTTP/S requests.
 Using these libraties doesn't add too much added value, only couple of megs, but I intentionally used them just to learn.
 * MVG doesn't have any official API so I checked their website and found that it uses RESTful backend.
-I hope that don't mind :)
+I hope they don't mind :)